 Kinetical scheme describing the transformation of A to B assemblies

-To setup a kinetic mechanism and provide a molecular interpretation of the assemblies dynamics during the quiescent phase, a number of elementary steps were identified based on experimental observations and were used as unavoidable constraints (ref?).
+To setup a kinetic mechanism and provide a molecular interpretation of the assemblies’ dynamics during the quiescent phase, a number of elementary steps were identified based on experimental observations and were used as unavoidable constraints (ref?).
 The first constraint is the existence of an equilibrium between PrPSc assemblies and their elementary subunit (suPrP), as previously shown (40).
-The existence of this equilibrium makes the size distribution of PrPSc assemblies highly dynamic and dependent on the assemblies concentration as shown in figure 1E.
+The existence of this equilibrium makes the size distribution of PrPSc assemblies highly dynamic and dependent on the assemblies’ concentration as shown in figure 1E.
 Indeed, SV-analysis of 30-fold diluted 127S infected brain in PrP0/0 mouse brain lysate revealed a quaternary structure rearrangement with a shift in lower molecular weight assemblies according to the equilibrium:

 PrPiSc⇌PrPi-1Sc+suPrP